 - 1. Provide leadership for the BSSW program and to BSSW field faculty and adjuncts. - 2.
 Provide support to field faculty and staff on their campus. - 3.
 Lead field curriculum and policy development for BSSW students. - 4.
-Collaborate with the Director of International Education to establish and coordinate international field placements for BSSW and MSSW students. - 5.
+Collaborate with the Associate Dean of Equity and Inclusion to establish and coordinate international field placements for BSSW students - 5.
 Serve as the lead point of contact on UT Knoxville campus-based placements. - 6.
+Represent field education director at college meetings as needed. - 7.
 Implement special projects to enhance the field curriculum.